javidel/modern-data-warehouse/intro/intro.md

 ## Introduction

 Oracle Autonomous Data Warehouse provides unique capabilities thanks to its integrated multi-model and multi-workload database, also called converged.
-The goal of this workshop is to show the instant value and new insights they could get if they take advantage of all its capabilities.
+The goal of this workshop is to show the instant value and new insights when taking advantage of all its capabilities.

 ### **Who Should Use This Workshop?**